 When I first read the title of a recent sales tip written by Art Sobczak, Act Like a Child to Handle a No, I was confused, but being a big fan of Art’s weekly sales tips I could not help being intrigued.
-Fear of rejection is one of the biggest reasons sales professionals and small business owners fail but I have never thought about it from a child’s perspective.
+Fear of rejection is one of the biggest reasons sales professionals and small business owners fail, but I have never thought about it from a child’s perspective.
 Children get rejected constantly but never stop trying to get what they want in most cases.
 Still, the first thing that came to my mind when I saw this title was, “I’m not about to tell my sales reps to start acting like children!”
-However, after reading Art’s sales tip several times and thinking of how my kids have manipulated me over the years I came to the conclusion that there really is a very good lesson to be learned here.
+However, after reading Art’s sales tip several times and thinking of how my kids have manipulated me over the years, I came to the conclusion that there really is an excellent lesson to be learned here.

 “Dad, can I stay over at Jill’s house?”